How To Set Up Nameservers For Your Domain Name And Website

 (Add additional nameservers)

-Remember to click Save when done to update your new nameserver settings …
+Verify that you have entered everything correctly and click Save when done to update your new settings …

 Save your new nameserver settings